 (k) A procedure for including incidents of bullying or

-harassment in the school's report of data concerning safety and
+harassment in the school's report of data concerning school

-each incident of bullying or harassment and the resulting
+must include each incident of bullying or harassment and the

-include in a separate section each reported incident of bullying
+report must include in a separate section each reported incident

-or harassment which does not meet the criteria of a prohibited
+of bullying or harassment that does not meet the criteria of a

-act under this section, with recommendations regarding such
+prohibited act under this section with recommendations regarding

 (l) A procedure for providing instruction to students,